FrankHu-MSFT/File-Size-Manager/README.md

 Left click on folders to open them.
 Right click to close the last opened directory.

-This file explorer cannot open files.
+This file explorer will only open files that have an associated manager, else it will not work correctly.
+(Undefined Behavior, use this program WITH CAUTION)

 Folders and files are displayed relative to their size, the circles are capped to a max and min size so as to make their sizes reasonable.